bhnord/activities/events.md

 All levels welcome!
 Vengan a jugar con palabras en español.

-### Fizzy Friday Pop Night (Fr)
+### Poetry Open Mic Night (Su)

-join DJ Frazzo every Friday night 10pm–close 🪩🌟 for a night of pure pop.
+Join us for a fun evening of open mic poetry!

 ### Venture Cafe Gathering (Th)

 Each week we connect creators, entrepreneurs, investors, academics, corporates, students and visionaries to build strong, inclusive, equitable innovation ecosystems in cities throughout the world.

+### Trinity Organ Concert (Fr)

+Join us in our Copley Square home on Friday afternoons at 12:15 pm for this weekly series of midday organ concerts featuring innovative programs by recitalists from across the United States and abroad.

 ### Fit for Life Workout Class (We)

 A low-impact, accessible group exercise class designed for individuals of all fitness levels, focusing on gentle cardio movements, light strength training, and exercises that promote overall health and wellbeing, often tailored towards older adults or those looking for a modified workout routine; it emphasizes building sustainable fitness habits for a healthy lifestyle.

+### Free Places to “WFH”

+With most people working hybrid or remote roles, third spaces to get work done outside your house have become even more important.

 ### Harvard Art Museums (Tu-Su)

 Free every day (open Tuesday to Sunday, 10am–5pm) and just steps away from Harvard Square, the Harvard Art Museums welcome visitors from around the corner and around the world to enjoy one of the largest and most renowned art collections in North America.

-### Trinity Organ Concert (Fr)

-Join us in our Copley Square home on Friday afternoons at 12:15 pm for this weekly series of midday organ concerts featuring innovative programs by recitalists from across the United States and abroad.

-### Free Places to “WFH”

-With most people working hybrid or remote roles, third spaces to get work done outside your house have become even more important.

 ### ICA Free Thursdays (Th)